 Note: having only clinical experience with older adults does not satisfy this requirement competence.

 The SMUSON Geriatric Competency Program

-- If you do not currently have access to this course, you may self-enroll on Canvas by following these instructions for Access to SoN Orientation and Resources Center
+- If you do not currently have access to this course, you may self-enroll on Canvas by following these instructions for Access to SoN Faculty Resources Center